War / Africa

 Proxy Network

-UAE financing and logistics sustain RSF parallel governance structures, procurement networks, and territorial administration across western Sudan.
+UAE finances RSF parallel governance structures, procurement networks, and territorial administration across western Sudan.

 Battle Deaths